 -Source and accuracy of data:

 The analysis’ accuracy depends on the quality of the sample.
 Alexa.com states that Alexa toolbar has been downloaded over 10 Million times.
 However, the greater the number of internet users who didn’t install or keep using the tool after downloading, the smaller the number of web browsers sending data to alexa.com will be.Furthermore, the sample could be biased.
 For example, we don’t know if the share of users using Alexa toolbar in the U.S. exeeds the share of users in Europe.
+However if you are tired of verifying email addresses one by one, you should take a look at the top 10 bulk email verification and validation services compared, because your email will be very important if you frequently use the internet.

 -Calculation of popularity values as seen in the illustration